adamsmithaerian/rpcgame/README.md

-RUN DEV
+# Run dev

 `npm install`
 `npm start`

-TODO
+# Todo

-Add prettier to fix tab/spaces Inconsistencies
+* Add prettier to fix tab/spaces Inconsistencies

-Get immutable.js or seamless-immutable.js hooked up to the reducers (at the moment just using shallow clones).
+* Get immutable.js or seamless-immutable.js hooked up to the reducers (at the moment just using shallow clones).

-Replace left over 'any' types to explicit typings
+* Replace left over 'any' types to explicit typings

-Write test for App.js Container
+* Write test for App.js Container

+* Create unit tests that are more intigration focused to help TDD